spessasus/spessasynth_core/docs/SpessaSynthProcessor-Class.md

 - separateChannels - an array of exactly 16 pairs of `Float32Array` - one pair represents one channel, for example, the first pair is first channels L and R outputs and so on.
 - startIndex - optional, `number` - the offset at which to start rendering audio in the provided arrays.
 Default is 0.
 - sampleCount - optional, `number` - the number of samples to render.
 Default is the entire length, starting from `startIndex`.

 All `Float32Array`s must be the same length.

-> [!CAUTION]
+!!!
+Caution

-> This method renders a single quantum of audio.
+    This method renders a single quantum of audio.
-> The LFOs and envelopes are only processed at the beginning.
+    The LFOs and envelopes are only processed at the beginning.
-> The sampleCount/audio buffer should not be longer than 256 samples.
+    The sampleCount/audio buffer should not be longer than 256 samples.

-> [!TIP]
+!!!
+Tip

-> If `effetctsEnabled` is set to false, the effect arrays passed can be empty (`[]`).
+    If `effectsEnabled` is set to false, the effect arrays passed can be empty (`[]`).

 ### destroySynthProcessor

 Delete all internal values and free up the memory.

 ### createMidiChannel

 Create a new MIDI channel.

 ### processMessage

 Send a raw MIDI message to the synthesizer.
 Calls noteOn, noteOff, etc. internally.

 ```js